-How to Become a Speech Therapist in North Carolina
+How to Become a Speech-Language Pathologist in North Carolina

 Featured Programs:

-If you want to become part of North Carolina’s expanding SLP profession, you’ll need to earn state licensure through the North Carolina Board of Examiners for Speech-Language Pathologists and Audiologists.
+If you want to become part of North Carolina’s growing SLP profession, you’ll need to earn state licensure through the North Carolina Board of Examiners for Speech-Language Pathologists and Audiologists.

-Step 1.
-Earn a Master’s Degree in Speech-Language Pathology from an ASHA-Accredited Program in New Jersey
+Step 1: Earn a Master’s Degree from a CAA-Accredited Program

-The first step to becoming an SLP involves earning a master’s degree that’s accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA), part of the American Speech-Language-Hearing Association (ASHA).
+The first step to becoming an SLP is earning a master’s degree accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA), which is part of the American Speech-Language-Hearing Association (ASHA).

-While some SLPs choose online options because of the flexibility of the programs and the ability to complete clinical hours close to home, in-state options often offer reduced tuition or state-sponsored scholarship opportunities.
+You can choose from online accredited options or earn your degree from one of six CAA-accredited institutions in North Carolina.
+While online programs offer flexibility and the ability to complete clinical hours close to home, in-state options often provide reduced tuition and state-sponsored scholarship opportunities.

-You won’t need an undergraduate degree in speech-language pathology to be accepted into a graduate program, but you will need to complete prerequisites if you haven’t already completed basic speech therapy fundamentals in your undergraduate courses.
+SLP graduate programs typically admit students with excellent academic records.
+You’ll need an undergraduate GPA of at least 3.0, GRE scores in the 30th percentile or higher, and several strong academic references.
+You don’t need an undergraduate degree in speech-language pathology, but you will need to complete prerequisites if you haven’t already covered basic speech therapy fundamentals in your undergraduate courses.

-Prerequisites include courses in the biological and physical sciences, as well as social and behavioral sciences:
+Required prerequisite courses include biological and physical sciences, as well as social and behavioral sciences:

 • Phonetics